✔ Expert-reviewed for accuracy and completeness. Learn more

 FAQ

-Generally, in order to be considered high-efficiency, a furnace must have a minimum AFUE of at least 90%.
-However many experts and organizations (such as Energy Star) only consider a furnace with an AFUE rating of at least 95% to qualify.
-Some manufacturers market their top of the line models as ultra-high-efficiency, and these tend to have AFUE ratings of 97 – 98.8 %.
+Many experts and organizations (such as ENERGY STAR) only consider a furnace with an AFUE rating of at least 95% to qualify, and current Canadian government regulations require a minimum of 95% AFUE for new furnaces.
+Some manufacturers market their top of the line models as ultra-high-efficiency, and these tend to have AFUE ratings of 97 – 98.9 %.

 Furnace Types – Single Stage vs. Dual Stage vs. Variable Speed vs. Modulating Furnaces